-Because graticules are so easy to add in maps, it helps the user edit.
-Furthermore, ArcGIS Pro improves on the existing versioning tools, linear reference and data reviewer.
+Because graticules are so easy to add to maps, it helps the user edit.
+Furthermore, ArcGIS Pro improves on the existing versioning tools, linear reference, and Data Reviewer.

 Have you ever written a step-by-step process in Microsoft Word for other people to follow?